• Skip to main content

 This natural dyeing plant list is a compilation of plants and other organic materials that can be used for natural dyeing.
 Use this list as a guide to certain plants’ potential uses and outcomes.
 This compilation includes details on the following:

-This is a continuously growing compilation of resources and potential dye plants.
+This is a growing compilation of resources and potential dye plants.

-The joy of dyeing naturally comes in the experimentation, the unknowns, the crafting of a color.
-It is an art form that takes patience and diligence, but also a free spirit and sense of creativity and flexibility.
+The joy of dyeing naturally comes from experimentation, the unknowns, and the crafting of a color.
+It is an art form that takes patience, diligence, a free spirit, and a sense of creativity and flexibility.

 Plants are full of life and interest.
-Not only does a plant grow from a tiny little seed, but then it helps to clean our air, develop fruits, veggies, or other eatables.
+Not only does a plant grow from a tiny little seed, but it helps to clean our air and develop fruits, veggies, or other eatables.
 For the natural dyer, it also opens a world of possibilities for color.

-Some natural dyeing plants and products can be sourced from your kitchen cupboards, others found on the side of the road.
+Some natural dyeing plants and products can be sourced from your kitchen cupboards, others on the roadside.
 Some are ordered as dried dye material from natural dyeing suppliers.
 And if you are ambitious and want to dive in, try planting some of your dye plants.

 I have compiled a list of my favorite resources for natural dyeing in Natural Dyeing Resources for the Modern Dyer.
 Check it out to find places to purchase your natural dyeing materials.